Volvo XC60 SUV - Engines, drive & performance

 It’s worth noting that Volvo’s performance arm Polestar offers ‘optimisation’ kits for all diesel, petrol and hybrid XC60 engines.
 These provide a modest increase in power, but also recalibrate the shift points of the automatic gearbox.
 The aim is to provide a more responsive drive without sacrificing fuel economy – and the modification is fully covered by Volvo’s warranty.

-The B5 model comes with a 2.0-litre turbocharged petrol engine producing 247bhp – enough to allow the XC60 to accelerate 0-62mph in 7.0 seconds in front-wheel drive form, with the four-wheel drive model taking 6.9 seconds.
-The appeal of the B5 though, lies in its quiet nature, particularly at low speeds.
-However, although it isn’t as noisy as the diesel, it can’t match that engine’s pulling power.
+The B5 model comes with a 2.0-litre turbocharged petrol engine producing 247bhp, which is enough to get the XC60 from 0-62mph in 6.6 seconds in front-wheel drive form, with the four-wheel drive model taking 6.5 seconds.
+The appeal of the B5 though, lies in its quiet, relaxing nature, particularly at low speeds.

-At the top of the conventional petrol engine range, the B6 uses the same turbocharged 2.0-litre engine, with an increased power output of 296bhp.
-It’s capable of 0-62mph in 6.2 seconds, but this isn’t an engine that responds particularly well to enthusiastic driving.
+The petrol B6 uses the same turbocharged 2.0-litre engine but with an increased power output of 296bhp.
+It offers 0-62mph in 5.9 seconds but this isn’t an engine that responds particularly well to enthusiastic driving and it’s only available in top-of-the-line R-Design Pro trim.
 The automatic gearbox doesn’t like to be hurried, either – you don’t get the instant changes of a Porsche Macan or Jaguar F-Pace.

 Introduced for 2020, the T6 Recharge is the entry-level XC60 plug-in hybrid.
 It’s 2.0-litre petrol engine and electric motor combine to produce 335bhp, giving it the ability to sprint from 0-62mph in 5.9 seconds.
 When using battery power, it promises silent electric running for a distance of up to 32 miles.

-The T8 Recharge plug-in hybrid is the fastest XC60, with its petrol and electric engines producing a combined total of 401bhp and reaching 62mph from rest in just 5.5 seconds.
+The T8 Recharge plug-in hybrid is the fastest XC60, with its petrol and electric engines producing a combined total of 385bhp and reaching 62mph from rest in just 5.2 seconds.
 If you want some extra oomph, the Polestar package ups total power to 415bhp.
 Almost ironically, the extra power makes this the most relaxing of all XC60s to drive, with plenty of overtaking urge available on demand.
-Plus, there’s the silence promised by up to 28 miles’ electric running.
+Plus, there’s the silence promised by up to 32 miles’ electric running.